eBay fraud is an increasing problem and this is what you need to know as this is one of various scams that people can easily fall for.

 The call handler confirmed that she would be protected and that they would be able to trace the money to see where it had gone.
 In reality, this is a lie and fraud victims who have been tricked in to transferring cash in to a criminal’s bank account rarely get their money back.

-In this case, the customer saw a car for sale that was listed by a company which had other vehicles for sale.
+The customer saw a car for sale that was listed by a company which had other vehicles for sale.
 The seller she spoke to had been selling on eBay since 2008 with a 100% positive rating.

 He had a valid email address, website and a working business and mobile telephone number.
 The car was in Scotland but the seller said he would arrange for it to be driven down to the couple who live in Rugby, Warwickshire.
 They simply had to transfer the £7,300 in to his account first.